trishzag/contact_manager/README.md

 We can create a migration file by using the `db:create_migration` rake task given to us by `sinatra-activerecord`.

-Create a migration for our contacts table with the following command in your
+Create a migration that will create a "contacts" table with the following command in your
 terminal:

 ```no-highlight